 So, our scenario is our FusionPBX (pbx-b) is the carrier of another PBX (pbx-a).
 The pbx-a uses pbx-b as a carrier configured without registration (IP authenticated).
 Users register into pbx-a.
 When an outbound call is done, the user signals the authenticate INVITE to pbx-a, then pbx-a forwards the SIP INVITE without authentication.
 Finally, pbx-b forwards the INVITE to the upstream carrier.

 FusionPBX by default is shipped as a Class 5 PBX.
 You will need to do some web tuning to make it work as a Class 4 PBX.
-In this article, I will write about the SIP Authentication, which it is one of the many steps you need to do.
+In this article, I will write about the SIP Authentication, which is one of the many steps you need to do.

-Configuring IP Authentication in FusionPBX
+Configuring IP Authentication in a Multitenant FreeSWITCH (aka FusionPBX)

-Configuration is pretty straightforward.
+The configuration is pretty straightforward.
 Let us say you have a brand new deployment and you have configured the customer1.inside-out.xyz tenant with an extension pbx1 (I recommend using alphanumeric extensions when dealing with Class 4 PBX configuration).

 Create the ACL